Everyone can improve consent. Please try to understand these words about consent before continuing.

 Physically touching someone like the content described here, or discussing this content, is healthy when all of those involved consent to such actions.
 Consent is an independent choice.
 Giving consent to any particular person is one path, one option, among many, that anyone would have to find what they need in any kind of healthy relationship with those in their community, whether it's a partnership, or with the usual delivery person.

 It is not healthy for someone to feel like they need any energy about what is described from here from a particular person, no matter what their emotional or spiritual situation.
+The activities proposed here are a privilege.
 Putting someone into a situation where they need to compromise their comfort or health to avoid giving consent would not make an independent choice.
 Asking the same question repeatedly and consecutively to someone who needs to be in a certain place would not make an independent choice.
 Offering remuneration that would maintain someone's health for their approval of their body being touched, when there is no other practical way for them to be fully paid for what they need at a certain place and time, would not make an independent choice.

-Consent is given with some level of excitement.
+Consent is given with some level of excitement or enthusiasm.
 One may ask what their buddy would rather be doing in that time, if they're sure, and why they're sure.
 If they don't know why, they may need time, they may need options, or they may need to just leave.
 It's hard to know one's truth sometimes, even with a "sure".
 A lack of enthusiasm may be conveyed by many suttle nonverbal actions even though their words create a different impression.
 If weary there's no consent, stop, ask, clarify.
 They need their autonomy, power, freedom, curiousity, and creativity.
 Capacity would probably be stronger and much more prone to releasing an exciting approval with open ended questions that welcome conditions, not yes or no questions.

 Giving consent is done with an appropriate knowledge base.
 This always affects capacity.
 Knowing someone carries relevant communicable vectors or diseases, is recovering from a contagious illness, is in, or has been, in a relationship that may conflict with present interests, is in any condition that would produce managable or unmanageable certain odors, and can't smell their scent (these senses can be very different from person to person), or will probably form an erection, would all be healthy.
 Trust in intent and judgement is made by this communication when it's specific and relevant.
 There may also be facts that would be relevant but not mutually valued or thought of, so asking about that would also help.
 What do they do to prevent getting any communicable disease?
 Is the area safe for bare feet?
 The kids across the street?
 Is the area inhabited by ticks, chiggers, fleas, lice, or bedbugs?
 Should they put all that weight on there and hope it doesn't break?
 Will their hearing aids fall out?
-Are they muscle pain or cramp suseptible in a certain position?
+Is muscle pain or cramps probable in a certain position?
 What does this mean for any future relationships with anyone, including themselves?
 What variables of their capacity may change during the activity?
-The POP-to-POP activity would be healthy by knowing that unpredictable thoughts, visions, and sounds may become apparent, or revisited, to someone, by the stimulus of certain words given in that manner by a particular person, beyond immediate control.
+The POP-to-POP activity, or some sexual activity, would be healthy by knowing that unpredictable thoughts, visions, and sounds may become apparent, or revisited, to someone, by the stimulus of certain words given in that manner by a particular person, beyond immediate control.
 Over time, repeating questions may help because people can grow into completely different people over a matter of months, if not change decisively over minutes.
 It's important to know what messages are understood from the following content to someone who has been informed of it and wants to know more about it.
 Know what messages they got from the content in their own words.
 Ask questions that may provoke specific examples that demonstrate a mutual understanding of the concepts.
 And welcome questions.

 When one violates consent, they need to stop.
 They may need to step back without suggesting judgement to process what happened.
 Many of these are not intentional.
 They should express they made a mistake.
 They may try to know what was unacceptable, in a tone that does not suggest a blame.
 They may try to know what they can do to repair or alleviate the situation and do it.
 If they can't, they should probably explain.